Skip to main content

 (query: RuleGroupTypeAny) => void

-This function is invoked with the updated query whenever a change is made from within the component.
+Called with the updated query whenever changes are made within the component.

 query